 Sawyer is the focus of the movie as we meet the Clearwater Marine Team led by Dr. Clay Haskett (Harry Connick Jr.) and his daughter Hazel (Cozi Zuehlsdorff).

 Hazel and Sawyer become fast friends.
 We see the transformation of Sawyer into a more responsible person with a purpose in life.
-He changes from an apathetic boy with no real goal or purpose to a high-spirited action-packed person ready to help Winter.
+He changes from an apathetic boy with no real goal to a high-spirited action-packed person ready to help Winter.
 He has a strong desire to help her get healthy, so she lives a long and happy life.

 Winter is a camera charmer because she draws the viewers into her life.
 You cannot help but feel empathy for her plight.
 The animal is doing all the movements with and without the prosthetic fin – brilliant.
 For comical relief, the film has a puckish pelican named Rufus – he is hilarious.